nus-cs2103-AY2324S2/ip/docs/README.md

 # Lex User Guide
 <img src="Ui.png" alt="Ui" style="max-height: 500px;">

-Lex is a desktop chat bot for managing tasks, optimized for use via a Command Line Interface (CLI).
+Lex is a desktop chat bot for managing tasks, the chat bot support a variety of commands ands different types of tasks.
-While commands

 ## List
 List all tasks in the list with their respective statuses and types.